krasserm/krasserm.github.io/resume.md

 - Machine learning research and development services (incl. deep learning).
 - Distributed systems development and consulting services.
-- Work as contractor for customers since 2011.
+- See other positions since 2011 for further details.

 ### 05.2017 to 04.2018, Machine learning sabbatical

 Sabbatical year

-- Deep dive into statistics, classical machine learning and deep learning.
+- Deep dive into statistics, "traditional" machine learning and deep learning.
 - [Certifications](#certifications) received in statistics and machine learning MOOCs.
 - Publication of some exercise work in [articles](https://krasserm.github.io) and [open source projects](#open-source-projects).
 - Equal focus on theoretical and engineering aspects of machine learning.